 Promotion and Registration

 The Recreation Coordinators are responsible for the ACRA website and Facebook, promotion and registration for programs.
-They receive and reply to phone calls and emails regularly and manage all of the registration for programs independently.
+They receive and reply to phone calls and emails regularly and continue to manage all of the registration for programs independently.

 ACRA supported the Arrowsmith Agricultural Association by writing and submitting an RDN Community Recreation Grant, on their behalf, for the 2019 Coombs BC Family Day event.

 ACRA continues to lend equipment and instruments to non-profit groups in Arrowsmith.
 During the summer months, instruments were provided to the Errington Hall for the Youth and Adult World Music Camps, and signage and safety equipment to the Coombs Fair and Silver Spurs riding group for fundraising activities.